jmahler/sprinklerpi/README.md

     $ make

-Depending on whether this system is using a client/server or installed on the device directly may determine what can be compiled.
+Depending on whether this system is using a client/server or installed directly on the device will determine what can be compiled.
 For example, the `water` command cannot be compiled on systems without SPI headers.
 For a server only system just make the server.